ndiego/icon-block/readme.txt

 **Fixed**

-* Fix bug where icon color and fill was overridden by theme colors.
+* Fix bug where icon color and fill were overridden by theme colors.

 = 1.2.0 - 2022-05-02 =